AbhishekPattanayak/DEVOPS/Learning GIT and GitHub/cheatsheet.md

 7. git log -> shows you the commit that you have made basically logs.
        7.1 git log -p -1 -> Filtering how many commits you want to check, also shows you the changes that you have made.
 Shows the output of the git diff.

+8. git diff -> Compares the working file with the staging area file and shows the difference.

+9. git diff --staged -> Compares the staged area with the last commit